 This is a TCS model placement paper for aptitude preparation.
 This placement paper will cover aptitude questions that are asked in TCS recruitment drives and also strictly follows the pattern of questions asked in TCS interviews.
 It is recommended to solve each one of the following questions to increase your chances of clearing the TCS interview.

-- A call centre agent has a list of 305 phone numbers of people in alphabetic order of names, but Anuj does not have any of the names.
+- A call centre agent has a list of 305 phone numbers of people in alphabetical order of names, but Anuj does not have any of the names.
 He needs to quickly contact Danish Mank to convey a message to him.
 If each call takes 2 minutes to complete, and every call is answered, what is the minimum amount of time during which he can guarantee to deliver the message to Danish?

 a) 206 minutes